Primary Learning Collaboration

 Several parents have asked if the schools are amalgamating.
 No is the short answer because there is not a good enough reason to do so.
 Indeed, in the long term, it would disadvantage both schools by doing so.
 We have looked carefully and concluded that we can preserve the unique ethos of each individual, popular school and at the same time provide something stronger and sustainable moving forward.
 It’s like a primary school, but better.
 This upgraded collaboration will enable us to create something significant, substantial and special for everyone connected now and in the future.
 We’ve worked together for years but this is a natural next step.

 It will create a ‘primary education experience’ that can help us maximise high quality teaching and provide better outcomes for all children, including those who are highly able, have additional needs or those who are disadvantaged.
-By re-structuring we will be able to deliver a more effective and efficient education for the 630 children we will serve with a staff of approximately seventy committed professionals.
+By re-structuring we will be able to deliver a more effective and efficient education for the 650 children we serve with a staff of approximately seventy committed professionals.

 Bringing the schools into coherent alignment, something many parents/staff have alluded to previously as a great opportunity, will now allow us to deliver exactly that.
 It will create additional capacity amongst a staff of nearly a hundred.
 This will have benefits in the short, medium and longer term for everyone.
 We believe we can deliver: